domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 You're going to get through it even if you're all on your own.

 It is one (bad) thing to be an a-hole; it is altogether another to be a scumbag.
-Avoid any hint of scumbagggery at all times like the plague.
+Avoid any hint of scumbaggery at all times like the plague.

 Never accept a job (if/when switching jobs) without a sign-on bonus especially in the middle of a calendar year.
 The tax burden (i.e., effort, time, and cost) alone of switching jobs requires it.